 My warmest greetings to all of you.
 I am Masaharu Yoshida.
 I arrived in Chicago at the end of January 2013 as the Consul General of Japan.
 I’m delighted to be living in Chicago with its stunning architecture and natural beauty as well as its world-class culture, universities, and sports.
 I hope to bring the best of Japan to the Midwest.

-Three years have now passed since the Great East Japan Earthquake.
+Nearly four years have now passed since the Great East Japan Earthquake.
 I deeply thank the United States and many organizations and individuals here for providing generous support to the people of Tohoku.
 Japan is creating a new Tohoku.

-Consul General of Japan at Chicago
+Consul General of Japan in Chicago